 Smoking kills at least half of all men and women who smoke.3 Banks et.al.
 (2015) estimates up to two-thirds of deaths among current Australian smokers can be attributed to smoking.
 On average smokers lose an estimated decade of their life.4 Half of those smokers is middle-aged (ages 30-69 years), thus losing up to 20-25 years of their life.5

-Number of times a smoker is more likely to die of smoking

-Figure 1: Relative mortality risk by age and disease among U.S. men Relative risks of current and former smokers as compared to non-smokers (RR=1).
+Number of times a smoker in the U.S. is more likely to die by age and disease Relative risks of current and former smokers as compared to non-smokers (RR= 1).